lquochieu/OOPT/README.md

-#This is homewok of OOLT.
+#This is my homewok of subject OOLT at HUST.